-Cermak Plaza, Berwyn Illinois: A revolutionary art (and shopping) center going slowly to ruin
+Cermak Plaza, Berwyn Illinois: The Life and Death of a revolutionary art (and shopping) center

 Art in public spaces is no longer revolutionary.
 It's gone far beyond murals gracing public walls and humans of heroic proportions standing amid public buildings.
-We have cow sculptures meandering along public streets.
-Tableaux in store fronts.
-But one of the most cataclysmic developments has been to put artistic creations in the middle of a suburban shopping center.
-More than 20 years later, this move is still steeped in controversy.
-But sadly time has not been kind, and upkeep has been lagging.
+But one of the most cataclysmic developments had been to put artistic creations in the middle of a suburban shopping center.
+David Bermant's art-filled shopping center no longer has its art, but his foundation keeps alive his committment to art in public places.

 One must first understand the community of Berwyn, Illinois, to understand the controversy that started in 1980 centering on the construction of the first piece of sculpture erected at the Cermak Plaza.

-Big Bil-Bored, now sadly gone, was not the only sculpture in the Cermak Plaza to raise debate.
+Big Bil-Bored was not the only sculpture in the Cermak Plaza to raise debate.
 In 1989, David Bermant commissioned Dustin Shuler of Los Angeles to design Spindle, a $75,000 project consisting of 9 gutted automobiles stacked as if skewered on a large vertical spike.
 Once again the citizens wanted the piece taken down.
-Luckily, so far, art has won out over conservativism.

 A Sample of the Sculptures in Cermak Plaza